Breathing Difficulty in Children and Infants

 - Rapid labored breathing without audible wheezing and without the signs of croup above may be pneumonia.
 Click here for information on treating pneumonia and deciding when to page your doctor.

-IF YOUR CHILD IS NOT A KNOWN ASTHMATIC then you can try treating this by letting your child breathe steam (turn on the hot shower and sit in the steamy bathroom) for 20 minutes every couple hours, clap on the back and chest for several minutes during the steam, and give your child an expectorant (click here for dosing).
+Then you can try treating this by letting your child breathe steam (turn on the hot shower and sit in the steamy bathroom) for 20 minutes every couple hours, clap on the back and chest for several minutes during the steam, and give your child an expectorant.
 If your child’s breathing remains labored and difficult despite this, you should probably go to an ER or urgent care because your doctor won’t be able to do much over the phone.